 Read Feb 11-15th, 2018.

 I downloaded The Big Time to my Kindle because it was free, but then later found a $7 hardback edition that was in very good condition, so I bought it.
-Based on the thinness of the book, this looks like it might be the shortest of all Hugo winning novels.
-The copy I have is only 130 pages, including the 5 page introduction.
-Which is especially odd when you consider the robustness of the world the novel creates - this is the sort of idea that most modern sci-fi writers would probably turn into a twenty volume series of books that were several hundred pages each.
+Based on the thinness of the book, this looks like it might be the shortest of all Hugo winning novels (the copy I have is only 130 pages, including a 5 page introduction), which is odd when you consider the robustness of the world the novel creates.
+This is the sort of idea that most modern sci-fi writers would probably turn into a twenty volume series of books of several hundred pages each.

 The basic premise is that two shadowy forces called the Spiders and the Snakes are fighting a war across all of space and time.
 The characters in this story are on the Spiders' side, although none of them are really certain who the Spiders are, or what their overall objectives might be.
 Each side has the ability to create Doppelgangers - they come to a person shortly before death and offer them the chance to be restored to their prime and live outside of time...with the catch being that they have to spend the rest of their lives serving the side that revived them.
 Since each side has all of time to choose from, the characters in this story cover a wide range including a roaring '20s flapper, a Nazi, a Roman centurion, an Amazon warrior, a Mississippi riverboat gambler, a London actor who knew Shakespeare personally and even non-human creatures from the distant past and far future.